 Stage of Change Steps Precontemplation Review your organization's mission, vision, and values.
 Define how shared decision making can help advance your organizational goals and align with regional, state-wide, and Federal programs, expectations, and contracting.
 Contemplation Define/select a framework with which to implement shared decision making.
 Identify clinical champions who will be willing to help educate their peers, and administrative champion to support necessary operational changes.
 Select an appropriate training for your providers and staff about shared decision making.
 Preparation Spread awareness about shared decision making broadly within your organization.
 Use the definitions and materials within this report.
 Work with your clinical champion(s) to educate providers about the value of shared decision making and how to have a good conversation that uses the patient decision aid or references the patient decision aid if the aid will be distributed to patients prior to the visit.
 Select one of the 10 clinical areas to pilot (e.g., breast cancer screening).
-Select a patient decision aid or aids to integrate into the care stream.
-If using a patient decision aid that has not been certified by the HCA, the workgroup recommends using the IPDAS-based criteria adapted by the HCA within Appendix F. Define where in the care stream to use the aid (e.g., prior to visit via email).
+Select a patient decision aid or aids to integrate into the care stream/workflow.
+See the patient decision aids certified by the Health Care Authority and those on the Ottawa Hospital Patient Decision Aid website.
+If using a patient decision aid that has not been certified by the HCA, the workgroup recommends using the IPDAS-based criteria adapted by the HCA within Appendix F. Talk with health plans about providing free access to patient decision aids.
+Define where in the care stream/workflow to use the aid (e.g., prior to visit via email).
+Involve the entire care team in workflow redesign including conversation about patient values and how documentation will occur.
 Clearly identify roles for care team members.
 Nonclinical staff can have a shared decision making conversation.
-Providing templates for documentation of use of shared decision-making.
+Address common barriers to implementing patient decision aids with staff: Added time: Identify aids that can be used outside the clinical encounter, while giving clinician access to a simple, actionable summary of preferences and goals for treatment.
+Workflow: Identify aids that integrate with existing electronic health records and patient portals.
+Not applicable to patient: Use aids that provide personalization and tailoring based on patient clinical characteristics.

 Conduct clinic- or system-wide training.
-Action Implement your shared decision making pilot.
-Implement performance metrics outlined on page 16.
+Action Implement your shared decision making pilot.Implement performance metrics outlined on page 16.
 Maintenance Evaluate use of the shared decision making process including feedback on the specific patient decision aid.
 Decide whether to change any components within the pilot if not working.
 Spread to other sites or adopt shared decision making within another clinical area.
 Review new evidence on a regular basis to update the shared decision making options based on the most current evidence.